-It is important to note that, even though smoking medical marijuana in a "public place" might or might not be done 'in public,' the electors did not except the smoking of medical marijuana 'in public' from the protections afforded under the act; rather, they provided that a person who smokes medical marijuana in "any public place" would not be entitled to the immunity provided under § 4, or the defense provided under § 8.3 MCL 333.26427(b)(3)(B).
+It is important to note that, even though smoking medical marijuana in a public place might or might not be done "in public," i.e., in front of others, the electors did not except the smoking of medical marijuana in public from the protections afforded under the act; rather, they provided that a person who smokes medical marijuana in "any public place" would not be entitled to the immunity provided under § 4, or the defense provided under § 8.
+MCL 333.26427(b)(3)(B).
 Because the electors chose to define the exception by reference to the character of the place rather than by the specifics attending the act, whether members of the general public might stumble upon the patient smoking the medical marijuana, or otherwise detect the patient's smoking, is not relevant to determining whether the exception applies.
 For similar reasons, the fact that a public place was intended to be used in private does not alter the public character of that place.
 A person who goes into a restroom that is generally open to the public, enters a stall, and closes the door, does not thereby transform the stall from a public place to a private place.
 Stated another way, even if a patient successfully conceals his or her smoking of medical marijuana from detection, the patient will not be entitled to the protections of the act if he or she smoked the marijuana in a public place.
-The relevant inquiry is whether the place at issue is generally open to use by the public without reference to a patient's efforts or ability to conceal his or her smoking of marijuana.4
+The relevant inquiry is whether the place at issue is generally open to use by the public without reference to a patient's efforts or ability to conceal his or her smoking of marijuana.

 A person's car is private property, and, in that sense, one might characterize the interior space of a car as a "place" that is private, or at least privately owned.
 However, a parking lot, which is open to the general public, is open for the specific purpose of allowing the members of the public to park their vehicles.5 Nevertheless, we do not agree that permitting the general public to use the lot to park private vehicles transforms the public character of the lot such that a patient who smokes marijuana while seated in a vehicle parked in the parking lot ceases to be in the public lot.
 The lot remains a public place and the fact that a person in a vehicle occupies a place that can be characterized as private in some limited sense does not alter the fact that the person is at the same time located in a public place.
-See People v Johnson, 12 Mich App 139, 143-144; 162 NW2d 667 (1968) (characterizing the authorities discussing unreasonable searches and seizures as "inapposite" in a case involving whether a defendant who was passed out in his car, which was parked on a public street, was disorderly in a public place: "But the point is that
+See Lansing v Johnson, 12 Mich App 139, 143-144; 162 NW2d 667 (1968) (characterizing the caselaw discussing unreasonable searches and seizures as "inapposite" in a case involving whether a defendant who was passed out in his car, which was parked on a public street, was disorderly in a public place: "But the point is that this defendant, though in his car, was in a 'public place' and the authorities are ample in support of that proposition.").
+And, as with the bathroom stall, whether the members of the general public are able to see the person smoking medical marijuana does not alter the public character of